-The use of forceps has always been “controversial,” used in situations where they were a “last resort.”
+The use of forceps has always been “controversial,” used in situations where they were a last resort.
 Today, some obstetricians are questioning whether using forceps is wise given the risk of fetal injury.
-Because of this risk, the use of forceps has declined over the past few decades.
+Because of this risk, the tool’s use has declined over the past few decades.
 With fewer doctors teaching and performing forceps deliveries, healthcare professionals have less experience with them than ever before.
 Unfortunately, many birth injuries occur due to that inexperience.
 These birth injuries can have devastating and lifelong effects on newborns and their families.

 There are a number of conditions which must be met in order for forceps to be used safely.
 They include:

 - The mother’s water must have already been broken